 - I'm too tired to cook, so let's go out for dinner.

-You'll likely find let's at the beginning of a sentence or clause.
-That's because the us in the contraction is the subject of the sentence.
 These sentences seem like they're in the present tense, but they're actually imperative sentences.
 Let functions like the modal verb should in these cases.

 - The acrobat lets go of the pole.

 - Our puppy lets go of the rope after playing tug-of-war.